Rittal Blog

 Depending on the scale of the application, an edge data centre could comprise:

-• A single self-contained rack with power and cooling
+• A single self-contained rack with power and cooling.
+(RiMatrix Data Center)

-• A containerised solution with power, cooling, and fire suppression
+• A containerised solution with power, cooling, for efficient thermal management.
+(Blue e+)

 • Moreover, to safeguard critical components from heat, dust and dirt in industrial environment, it needs to be possible to implement in a self-contained, high-availability room.